MetinSeylan/Vue-Socket.io/README.md

 ```

 #### 🏆 Vuex Integration
-<p>When you set store parameter in installation, `Vue-Socket.io` will sending events to Vuex store, you can use `actions` and `mutations` in same time if you set both prefix for vuex but best way is use just `actions`</p>
+<p>When you set store parameter in installation, `Vue-Socket.io` will start sending events to Vuex store.
+If you set both prefix for vuex, you can use `actions` and `mutations` at the same time.
+But, best way to use is just `actions`</p>

 ``` javascript
 import Vue from 'vue'